 Aspects of sustainability that relate to urban design and compatibility should be woven into all new improvements in the Blue Hill District.
-Plan for future retrofits as well.

 GP7: DRAW UPON LOCAL DESIGN TRADITIONS

 The Town of Chapel Hill exemplifies a unique character and authenticity, with lessons for new designs.
 Many buildings may share similar features, materials and forms that reflect the Town's design traditions and should inspire new work.
 In Blue Hill this does not mean copying earlier styles, but rather learning from them.